About Me

 After completing my degree, I decided to take my skills over to Algonquin College (just down the road from Carleton University) and completed the two-year Library and Information Technician diploma.

 I have been working in libraries ever since.
-As a technician, I am gaining valuable experience that I can take with me to the managerial level.
-By the time I graduate, I should have approximately 7-8 years worth of library technician experience.
+As a technician, I gained valuable experience that I can take with me to the managerial level.
+I currently have approximately 9-10 years’ worth of library technician experience.
 This foundational understanding of the operational tasks in a library will allow me to make more informed decisions when it comes to the workflow of my fellow librarians and support staff.

-While I like to study a wide variety of topics in library and information sciences, my passions include informal learning, gamification, emerging technology, blogging, participatory culture and big data (although I will admit at this time I am not well versed in big data practices).
+While I like to study a wide variety of topics in library and information sciences, my passions include informal learning, gamification, emerging technology, blogging, participatory culture, and most recently the impact that large language model/generative AI will have on education.